guiidc/ssh_windows_config/README.md

 Click OK to dismiss the New User Variable dialog.
 Click OK to dismiss the Environment Variables dialog.
 Retry the steps in Try Git + SSH above.

+Create a file named config (withou extension) on your ssh directory ~/.ssh and this is the example config to use named ssh keys

+Host github.com
+    IdentityFile ~/.ssh/github

+Host gitlab.com
+    IdentityFile ~/.ssh/gitlab

+Host bitbucket.com
+    IdentityFile ~/.ssh/bitbucket